amannn/next-intl/docs/usage.md

 function onError(error) {
   if (error.code === IntlErrorCode.MISSING_MESSAGE) {
-    // Missing translations are expected and ok console.error(error);
+    // Missing translations are expected should only log an error console.error(error);
   } else {
     // Other errors indicate a bug in the app and should be reported